 Allston Artist Community

-Allston-Brighton artists must be considered for grants and other financial support to cultivate and sustain the neighborhood’s artist community.
-In consultation with the city, the Boston Foundation and the Barr Foundation give grants to artists and arts groups through Live Arts Boston.
-Out of this year’s 61 grants from these two foundations, not one went to an Allston artist.
-Financial support for our artist community and the designation of Allston as an Arts Innovation Districts will do many important things — fuel our arts economic engine, raise the standard of living for our artist community, enliven our main streets, and support our locally owned small businesses, all while making Allston an arts destination in our vibrant and growing city.
+Liz supports grants and other financial support for our artist community in order to fuel our arts economic engine, raise the standard of living for artists, enliven our main streets, and support our locally owned small businesses, all while making Allston an arts destination in our vibrant and growing city.

 Allston Village has several beautiful murals that enliven the streetscape and create a sense of place.
-Expanding the range of street art and murals in conjunction with more artist-friendly green spaces, “pocket parks” can accommodate small open-air performances (buskers, mimes, and puppetry artists, for example) and will greatly enhance the experience and enjoyment of our urban neighborhood.
+Liz is working with Allston-Brighton Main Streets and the city to create a graffiti wall to expand the range of street art and murals.
+She supports creating more artist-friendly green spaces, “pocket parks” which can accommodate small open-air performances (buskers, mimes, and puppetry artists, for example) and enhance the experience and enjoyment of our urban neighborhood.